Kaiser Permanente health insurance review and ratings 2025

 Our take

-Kaiser Permanente ranked No. 1 overall in Insure.com’s 2024 list of the Best Health Insurance Companies for 2024 with a star rating of 4.2 (or, more precisely, 4.17) out of 5 stars.
+Kaiser Permanente ranked No. 1 overall (tied with UnitedHealthcare) in Insure.com’s list of the Best Health Insurance Companies for 2025 with a star rating of 4.17 out of 5 stars.

-Kaiser Permanente, one of the nation’s largest not-for-profit health plans, was a top performer in a number of areas in our health insurance customer survey, including policy offerings and trustworthiness.
-The company also received the highest National Committee for Quality Assurance ranking – 4.3 out of 5 stars – of the top companies in our ranking.
+Kaiser Permanente, one of the nation’s largest not-for-profit health plans, was a top performer in a number of areas in our health insurance customer survey, including affordability.
+The company also received the highest National Committee for Quality Assurance ranking – 4.20 out of 5 stars – of the top companies in our ranking.
 NCQA evaluates healthcare plans on, among other things, member satisfaction.

 Kaiser Permanente